BlueGummi/charmos/docs/locking_idea.md

 center in the design of various OS components.
 For example, memory management units virtualize memory to map virtual addresses to physical addresses.

-Similarly, operating systems "virtualize" the processor to split it between different tasks.
+Similarly, the OS "virtualizes" the processor to split it between different tasks.

 This is accomplished through "threads", which are effectively "virtual CPUs" that can be created, started, and stopped at almost any time.
-The ability for threads to be started and stopped is used to run multiple threads at the same time on one CPU by rapidly starting, stopping, and switching between threads.
+The ability for threads to be started and stopped is used to give the illusion of runnin multiple threads at the same time on one CPU by rapidly starting, stopping, and switching between them.
 This is known as "context switching", which is one component of the much larger concept of "scheduling", which will be discussed in more detail elsewhere.

 ### "The Problem":

-However, "with great power comes great responsiblity", and multitasking operating systems and multithreaded programs come with much responsiblity.
+However, "with great power comes great responsiblity"[^1], and multitasking operating systems and multithreaded programs come with much responsiblity.

-One major struggle that comes with the multitasking is synchronization, or the ability to coordinate threads.
+One major struggle that comes with multitasking is synchronization, or the ability to coordinate threads.

 One subset of synchronization predicaments is known as "locking".
-In multitasking SMP (Shared Memory/Symmetric Multi-Processing) systems, there are oftentimes structures which cannot be safely accessed by multiple entities simulatenously.
+In multitasking SMP systems, there are often structures which cannot be safely accessed by multiple entities simulatenously.

 Thus, the access to such structures and objects must be protected.